Skip to main content

 Score your structured extraction results to get per-field confidence ratings (1–5) with reasoning that explains what evidence was found or missing.

-Extraction scoring is in beta.We’re working on scoring every extraction automatically so you can fetch and view scores later.We’d love your feedback — reach out at support@datalab.to.Scoring is free.
+Extraction scoring is in beta.We’d love your feedback — reach out at support@datalab.to.Scoring is free.

 Before you begin, make sure you have: